Customer Engagement Using Interactive Content

 Not surprisingly, this quiz has received a lot of traction and engagement, with more than 198K shares to date!

-Incentives and rewards have the power to impact Millennial decision making.
-A recent study published on the Marketing Land blog revealed that rewards encouraged customers to engage more with the brand in multitudes of way.
+Incentives and rewards have the power to impact Millennial decision-making.
+A recent study published on the Marketing Land blog revealed that rewards encouraged customers to engage more with the brand in multitudes of ways.

 Educating customers forms an important part of the customer engagement strategy.
 How will you convince your customer to upgrade or buy another product or recommend the brand, if they hardly know anything about the brand or the product Thus, it is important to add value to your customers in order to encourage them to move further in the funnel.